 A permanent move from a room on one residence floor to another or from one building to another as a result of an incident or series of incidents that may have caused a serious disruption to the community and/or an individual.

-Report Under Lakehead University Code of Student Behaviour
+Report Under Lakehead University Student Code of Conduct

 There are instances when actions go beyond the scope of Community Standards of Residence.
-Students are reminded to be aware of the Code of Student Behaviour and its respective sanctions.
-The Code of Student Behaviour can be used in place of the Residence Community Standards for any offense.
-When a Community Standards Offence occurs which can all also fall under The Code of Student Behaviour, a copy of the Residence Sanctions will be filed in the Office of the Vice-Provost Student Affairs for future occurrences.
+Students are reminded to be aware of the Student Code of Conduct and its respective sanctions.
+The Student Code of Conduct can be used in place of the Residence Community Standards for any offense.
+When a Community Standards Offence occurs which can all also fall under the Student Code of Conduct, a copy of the Residence Sanctions will be filed in the Office of the Vice-Provost Student Affairs for future occurrences.

 Application of Community Standards